lemoshu/MTCL/README.md

 pip install -r XX.txt
 ```

-2. Preprocess
+2. Dataset acquisition and Preprocess scripts
+- Pls refer to 3DIRCADb dataset and MSD8 dataset.
+Note that we combine the masks of portalvein and venacava for IRCADb dataset, and the liver masks of MSD8 are obtained from the publicly available trained [H-DenseUNet model](https://github.com/xmengli999/H-DenseUNet).
+Thanks for their nice work.

-- The preprocessing and file separating is a little complicated
+- The preprocessing and file separating is a little complicated:
 ```
 dataloaders/
 ├── 1_ROI_preprocess.py                       > Generate processed hepatic CT image for IRCADb